 top

-Introduction to AY lessons
+Introduction to Alexander-Yanai lessons

 (Mobile users press “+” at upper right to see the menu.)

-Moshe Feldenkrais developed, revised, and recorded the five-hundred and fifty “AY lessons” between the mid-1950s and mid-1970s in a studio at the corner of Alexander and Yanai streets in Tel Aviv.
-Consequently, Feldenkrais students worldwide refer to these as “the AY lessons.”
+Moshe Feldenkrais developed the AY lessons between the mid-1950s and mid-1970s at the corner of Alexander and Yanai streets in Tel Aviv.
+All Feldenkrais practitioners and students refer to these as “the AY lessons.”

 The aim is not complete relaxation, but healthy, powerful, easy and pleasurable exertion.
 The reduction of tension is necessary because efficient movement should be effortless.
 Inefficiency is sensed as effort and prevents doing more and better.
 The gradual reduction of useless effort is necessary in order to increase kinesthetic sensitivity, without which a person cannot become self-regulating.